wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

 1. For the first command sentence `-d debug`:

-    1. Platform Startup Option parser recognizes the `-d debug` option, and set the debug message display level to `debug`.
+    1. Platform Startup Option parser recognizes the `-d debug` option, and sets the debug message display level to `debug`.
     2. Platform Option parser recognizes nothing.
     3. As no frontend is specified, Frontend Option parser and Per-Plugin Option parsers are skipped.
-2. For the second command sentence ``-i 4 --freq 2412e6 --rate 20e6 --mode responder --rxcm 3 --cbw 40 --sts 2 --txcm 5 -ess 1 --txpower 15 --coding ldpc``:
+2. For the second command sentence `-i 4 --freq 2412e6 --rate 20e6 --mode responder --rxcm 3 --cbw 40 --sts 2 --txcm 5 -ess 1 --txpower 15 --coding ldpc`:

     1. Platform Startup Option parser recognizes nothing.
-    2. Platform Option parser recognizes ``-i 3``, indicating that the rest of the program options within this command sentence are all for NIC ``3``.
+    2. Platform Option parser recognizes `-i 3`, indicating that the rest of the program options within this command sentence are all for NIC `3`.
-    3. Frontend Option parser recognizes 5 hardware-tuning options: ``--freq 2412e6``, ``--rate 20e6``, ``--rxcm 3`` ``--txcm 5``, and ``--txpower 16``.
-All these controls are for NIC ``3``, and Frontend Option parser doesn't perform the hardware tuning but delegates these parameters to the FrontEnd class.
+    3. Frontend Option parser recognizes 5 hardware-tuning options: `--freq 2412e6`, `--rate 20e6`, `--rxcm 3` `--txcm 5`, and `--txpower 16`.
+All these controls are for NIC `3`, and Frontend Option parser doesn't perform the hardware tuning but delegates these parameters to the FrontEnd class.
-    4. Each PicoScenes plugin has the ability to parse command sentence, and PicoScenes enumerates all the active plugin instances of NIC ``3`` and let them parse the current command sentence.
-In the above example, the program option parser of EchoProbe plugin recognizes 5 options, namely, ``--mode responder``, ``--cbw 40``, ``--sts 2``, ``--ess 1`` and ``--coding ldpc``.
+    4. Each PicoScenes plugin has the ability to parse command sentences, and PicoScenes enumerates all the active plugin instances of NIC `3` and lets them parse the current command sentence.
+In the above example, the program option parser of EchoProbe plugin recognizes 5 options, namely, `--mode responder`, `--cbw 40`, `--sts 2`, `--ess 1` and `--coding ldpc`.
 The `responder mode` of EchoProbe plugin is not a thread-blocking mode, therefore, the parser of EchoProbe plugin will save the parameters and exit.
-    5. PicoScenes continues to enumerate the rest of the plugins (if there are) and let them parse the same command sentence.
+    5. PicoScenes continues to enumerate the rest of the plugins (if there are) and lets them parse the same command sentence.
-    6. All four level of parsers finish their jobs, PicoScenes continues to next command sentence.
+    6. All four levels of parsers finish their jobs, PicoScenes continues to the next command sentence.
-3. For the third command sentence ``-i 3 --freq 2412e6 --rate 20e6 --mode initiator --repeat 100 --delay 5000 --cf 2412e6:5e6:2484e6 --sf 20e6:5e6:40e6 --cbw 20 --sts 2 --mcs 0 --gi 400 --txcm 3 --ack-mcs 3  --ack-type header``:
+3. For the third command sentence `-i 3 --freq 2412e6 --rate 20e6 --mode initiator --repeat 100 --delay 5000 --cf 2412e6:5e6:2484e6 --sf 20e6:5e6:40e6 --cbw 20 --sts 2 --mcs 0 --gi 400 --txcm 3 --ack-mcs 3  --ack-type header`:

     1. Platform Startup Option parser recognizes nothing.
-    2. Platform Option parser recognizes ``-i 4``, indicating this the rest of the program options are all for NIC ``4``.
+    2. Platform Option parser recognizes `-i 4`, indicating this the rest of the program options are all for NIC `4`.
-    3. Frontend Option parser recognizes 3 program options ``--freq 2412e6``, ``--rate 20e6``, ``--txcm 3``.
-All these controls are for NIC ``4``, and Frontend Option parser doesn't perform the hardware tuning but delegates these parameters to the FrontEnd class.
+    3. Frontend Option parser recognizes 3 program options `--freq 2412e6`, `--rate 20e6`, `--txcm 3`.
+All these controls are for NIC `4`, and Frontend Option parser doesn't perform the hardware tuning but delegates these parameters to the FrontEnd class.
-    4. PicoScenes enumerates all the active plugin instances of NIC ``4`` and let them parse the current command sentence.
-The program option parser of EchoProbe plugin recognizes 11 options, namely, ``–mode initiator``, ``–-repeat 100``, ``-–delay 5000``, ``-–cf 2412e6:5e6:2484e6``, ``-–sf 20e6:5e6:40e6`` ``-–cbw 20``, ``-–sts 2``, ``-–mcs 0``, ``-–gi 400``,  ``-–ack-mcs 3`` and ``-–ack-type header``.
+    4. PicoScenes enumerates all the active plugin instances of NIC `4` and lets them parse the current command sentence.
+The program option parser of EchoProbe plugin recognizes 11 options, namely, `–mode initiator`, `–-repeat 100`, `-–delay 5000`, `-–cf 2412e6:5e6:2484e6`, `-–sf 20e6:5e6:40e6` `-–cbw 20`, `-–sts 2`, `-–mcs 0`, `-–gi 400`,  `-–ack-mcs 3` and `-–ack-type header`.
 The `initiator mode` of EchoProbe plugin is a blocking mode.
-NIC ``4``'s EchoProbe plugin instance will perform the round-trip and spectrum-scanning CSI measurement.
+NIC `4`'s EchoProbe plugin instance will perform the round-trip and spectrum-scanning CSI measurement.
 When the measurement finishes or fails, EchoProbe will exit the blocking state.
-    5. PicoScenes continue to enumerate the rest of the plugins (if there are) and let them parse the same command sentence.
+    5. PicoScenes continues to enumerate the rest of the plugins (if there are) and lets them parse the same command sentence.
-    6. All four level of parsers finish their jobs, PicoScenes continues to next command sentence.
+    6. All four levels of parsers finish their jobs, PicoScenes continues to the next command sentence.

-4. For the fourth command sentence ``-q``:
+4. For the fourth command sentence `-q`:

     1. Platform Startup Option parser recognizes nothing.
-    2. Platform Option parser recognizes ``-q`` and trigger PicoScenes shutdown sequence.
+    2. Platform Option parser recognizes `-q` and triggers PicoScenes shutdown sequence.

 ## Program Options Hierarchy